sparkflows/sparkflows-docs/docs/databricks/databricks-prerequisites.rst

 .. note::

-   1. Databricks job submit jar path is required
+   1. Path to Fire core jar in Databricks Environment is required
    2. User who is sharing the token for databricks connection, must have manage permission
+   3. Path to main python file in Databricks Environment if using python engine